Introduction to eBPF

 eBPF in Ubuntu Server

-Since Ubuntu 24.04, bpftrace and bpfcc-tools (BCC) are available in every Ubuntu Server installation by default as part of our efforts to enhance the application developer’s and sysadmin’s experience in Ubuntu.
+Since Ubuntu 24.04, bpftrace and bpfcc-tools (the BPF Compiler Collection or BCC) are available in every Ubuntu Server installation by default as part of our efforts to enhance the application developer’s and sysadmin’s experience in Ubuntu.

-bpftrace and bpfcc-tools install a range of tools with a variety of different functionalities.
+Both bpftrace and bpfcc-tools install sets of tools to handle these different functionalities.
 Apart from the bpftrace tool itself, you can fetch a comprehensive list of these tools with the following command:

 $ dpkg -L bpftrace bpfcc-tools | grep -E '/s?bin/.*$' | xargs -n1 basename